lexhoefsloot/productivityApp/ios_shortcut_instructions.md

 If your shortcut isn't working:

 1. Check your internet connection
-2. Verify that the URL in the shortcut matches your server's URL
-3. Make sure the server is running and accessible
+2. Verify that the server is running and accessible
-4. Check that the image is being properly attached to the request
+3. Check that the image is being properly attached to the request
-5. Look at the notification for any error messages
+4. Look at the notification for any error messages

 For more detailed error information, you can modify the shortcut to show the full response from the server.